Julianne2025/Data-Analytics-Portfolio/README.md

 2. SQL Server is used to provide data analysis and validate data in the freight analysis process.

-3. Additionally, in using Advanced Excel, VBA code is used for both data validation and data automation.
+3. Additionally, I used Excel VBA code for both data validation and data automation.
 - VBA is used to validate GL coding in a large consolidated freight invoice with incorrect GL codes.
 - VBA is used to create an upload template to export journal entries as text to the ERP system instead of manual copy and paste.